If you would like to decorate your house in a gingerbread theme, my crochet gingerbread garland will make a beautiful

 They are typically decorated with intricate icing designs or have some saying in the center.
 To imitate the icing, I embroidered my hearts and embellished them with beads and small snowflake buttons.

-Crocheted garland is a wonderful easy project and perfect to add a handmade touch to your holiday home decoration.
+Crocheted garland is a wonderful easy project and it is perfect to add a handmade touch to your holiday home decoration.

 I love to make garlands as to make them I can use my crochet appliques.
 Here are my other crochet patterns for Christmas ornaments that could be used for making garlands as well.